 Ancient Sources Available to Moses

 There were different sources available to Moses that would have helped him craft the biblical narrative.
 First of all, the keeping of written records was a common practice at the time of Moses (Ex.
 17:14; Num.
 21:14; Josh.
-10:13), especially in Egypt where writing in hieroglyphic and hieratic characters (i.e., abridged hieroglyphics used by priests) was widespread (Archer 2007, 100).
-Thus, it is likely that some records were preserved from the earliest stages of Israel’s history, which would have provided Moses with various historical writings as references.
+10:13b), especially in Egypt where writing in hieroglyphic and hieratic characters (i.e., abridged hieroglyphics used by priests) was widespread (Archer 2007, 100).
+There were also early forms of Canaanite, which were attested to be the first group of languages to use an alphabet (likely derived from a type of proto-Canaanite).
+Thus, it is likely that some written records were preserved from the earliest stages of history, which would have provided Moses with various historical writings as references.

 Third, the Bible also indicates that God showed special favor to Moses by manifesting His presence directly, appearing face-to-face (Num.
 12:6–8).
 This kind of personal manifestation is called a theophany.
 If one believes in the historical reality of these appearances (there is no way for history/archaeology to prove such occurrences), then God may have used these occasions to provide a firsthand account of primeval history to Moses or allowed him to ask questions directly.